warrendeleon/rn-warrendeleon/docs/planning/tasks/TASK-356-home-screen-entry-points.md

 ## Overview

 Add "Book a Call" and "My Bookings" entry points to the Home screen's contact button group.
 These buttons provide primary navigation into the booking flow and upcoming bookings list.
-Must integrate seamlessly with existing Home screen design, follow iOS-native patterns, and include full EAA compliance.
+Must integrate smoothly with existing Home screen design, follow iOS-native patterns, and include full EAA compliance.

 ---